ktanushree/cellularusage/README.md

-# Prisma SDWAN: Config Cellular Usage
+# Prisma SDWAN: Minimize Cellular Usage
 This script is used to update circuit settings that minimize cellular usage